M66B/FairEmail/docs/FAQ-cs-rCZ.md

 <a name="faq19"></a>
 **(19) Why are the pro features so expensive?**

+First of all, **FairEmail is basically free to use** and only some advanced features need to be purchased.

+Zuerst, **FairEmail ist grundsätzlich kostenlos** und nur einige erweiterte Funktionen müssen gekauft werden.

+Tout d'abord, **FairEmail est au fond gratuit** et seulement quelques fonctionnalités avancées doivent être achetés.

-First of all, only some convenience and advanced features need to be purchased which means that FairEmail is basically free to use.
-Please see the Play store description of the app or [see here](https://email.faircode.eu/#pro) for a complete list of all pro features.
+Please see the Play store description of the app or [see here](https://email.faircode.eu/#pro) for a complete list of pro features.

 The right question is "*why are there so many taxes and fees?*":